• CFUW HOME

 Scholarships and Bursaries

 Club activity has centered on raising money to present scholarships both locally and at times abroad.
 In 1945, scholarships and bursaries were established to assist women entering university.
 In 1945 when the membership fee was $3.00, the scholarship award was $150.00 Amounts have increased, and in 2003 scholarships and bursaries totaled $2600.
 In 2007, the Club decided to support Oshawa's new university, UOIT, by donating its Scholarship Trust Fund in its entirety and at the same time take advantage of the provincial government's matching policy.
-Our goal is to continue our fund-raising in support of Durham College and UOIT bursary programs.
-The Endowment Fund for Durham College is growing steadily and will soon achieve it's goal of $10,000.
+There is now a healthy balance in that account allowing for a generous annual scholarship to a UOIT student.

 Fundraising